Who Knew There Were So Many Uses For Coffee Filters?

 I’ve written dozens of posts over the years sharing creative ways to use everyday household items.
 It’s a topic that I’m really passionate about!
-More often than not, those “single-use” items you have around the house can actually be used in a ton of different ways.
+More often than not, those “single-use” items you have around the house can actually be used in a lot of different ways.

-11 Brilliant Uses For Coffee Filters
+18 Brilliant Uses For Coffee Filters

 1. Soothe Puffy Eyes

-2. Grease Pans
+2. Grease Bakeware

-3. Protect Dishes
+4. Protect Dishes

 Scoop a few tablespoons of baking soda into a coffee filter, twist it closed, and secure it with a rubber band.
 Place your baking soda sachet inside shoes, gym bags, closets, your fridge, or anywhere else that needs a little deodorizing.
 You can also add a few drops of essential oils to the sachet to leave behind a favorite scent!

 7. Clean Up

 Coffee filters make great cleaning rags for all kinds of cleaning jobs!
 They’re lint-free, which makes them great for cleaning computer monitors, televisions, and windows.
 Even the most reflective surfaces will turn out squeaky clean and free of streaks!

-6. Soften Clothes
+9. Soften Clothes

 A coffee filter can be used as a disposable bowl when you’re feeling snack-y.
 Use one to divvy up popcorn, chips, pretzels, and more!

-8. Add Flavor To Soups
+13. Add Flavor To Soups

 Just place those ingredients in the center of a coffee filter, then twist it up and tie it off with a piece of twine.
 Drop the sachet into your simmering soup, and you’ll be a able to easily pluck it out when your soup is ready to serve!

-9. Keep Celery Crisp
+15. Keep Celery Crisp

-10. Sprout Seeds
+16. Sprout Seeds

 Use a coffee filter to sprout seeds and get a jump start on your spring planting!
 Dampen a coffee filter with water, then place a few seeds inside.
 Fold the filter up and place it into a ziplock bag.
 Place the bag somewhere warm, and in a few days your little seeds will be sprouting like crazy!

-11. Keep Them In Your Car
+18. Keep Your Car Clean

 Keep in mind that for some of these uses, the filter can be re-used again and again!
-They’re a lot tougher and versatile than you might think!
+They’re a lot tougher and more versatile than you might think!